I have a course GPS up here.

-If we get some beginner kids we can do a one lap course or an abbreviated course.
+If we get some beginner kids we can do a one lap course or an abbreviated course, probably just the lower of the three loops below.

 BCD Racing Course Marking Conventions